s3team/Abacus/docs/result.md

 2. Collect the execution trace.
 3. Run the offline executor and get the result.

-We use an example to illustrace the process.
+We use an example to illustrate the process.

 ## Build